Please Support the Bible Translation Work of the Updated American Standard Version (UASV)

-Ehrman seems to start with the belief that if the originals were inspired by God and fully inerrant, it must remain that way, in order to remain inerrant.
+Ehrman seems to start with the belief that if the originals were inspired by God and fully inerrant, it must remain that way, to be inerrant today.
+If it is restored to the original, you retain the inerrancy.
 He seems to be asking, ‘if only the originals were inspired, and the copies were not inspired, and we do not have the originals, how are we to be certain of any passage of Scripture?’
 In other words, God would never allow the inspired, inerrant Word to suffer copying errors.
 Why would he perform the miracle of inspiring the message to be fully inerrant, and not follow up with the miracle of inspiring the copyist, to keep it inerrant?
 First, we must note that God has not given us the specifics of every decision he has made in reference to man.
-If we start the, ‘why did God not do this or do that,’ where would it end?
+If we start with the, ‘why did God not do this or do that,’ where would it end?
 For example, why did God just not produce the books himself, and miraculously deliver them to persons such as Moses?
 Why did he not use angelic messengers to pen the message, or produce the message miraculously?
 God has chosen not to tell us why he did not inspire the copyists, so it remains an unknown.
 However, I would contend that if one can restore the text to its original wording through the work of textual criticism, to an exact representation thereof, you have, in essence, the originals.

 In the end, what we do know is that the Jewish copyists and later Christian copyists were not infallible like the original writers.
 The original writers were inspired by “Holy Spirit,” while the copyists were guided by “Holy Spirit.”
 However, do we not have a treasure-load of evidence from centuries of copies?
 Regardless of the recopying, do we not have the Bible in a reliable critical text and trustworthy translations, with both improving all the time?
 It was only inevitable that imperfect copyists, who were not under inspiration, would have errors creep into the text.
 However, the thousands of copies that we do have, these enable the textual scholars to trace these errors.
 How?
 Different copyists made different errors.
 Therefore, the textual scholar compares the work of different copyists.
 He is able to identify their mistakes.